For more information, contact us via email at email@example.com.

 How long does it take to complete a rating?

 Although actual time will vary for each buyer rated, it will likely take 30 minutes to complete all the questions for each company.
 To maximize efficiency, we allow up to four users per supplier company, including supplier administrator, to access the rating site and input information.

 Buyers are rated on seven separate categories of purchasing practices that have been previously identified as critical to suppliers.
 Buyers who receive five or more ratings during each cycle are given an overall score grading their purchasing practice performance; these ratings are given to the buyer and also made public (after two rating seasons).

 What is a rating cycle?

 While a supplier may rate their buyers at any time, Better Buying aggregates ratings received for each buyer every six months.
 In order to provide insight into changes in purchasing practices, suppliers are asked to rate their buyers twice each year (Q2 and Q4).
-A supplier may not rate any single buyer more than once in each six-month period.
+A supplier may not rate any single buyer more than once in each three-month period.

 Do suppliers rate only one of their buyers?
 Or all of them?

 Suppliers may wish to begin with rating their largest buyers.
 However, suppliers are strongly urged to rate all their buyers.
 The more information that is submitted the better buyers will be able to respond to suppliers’ needs.